wp-plugins/halosocial/readme.txt

 = More Information =

-Visit the [Halo.Social](http://halo.social/ "Create a community with WordPress")for more information, documentations and support.
+Visit the [Halo.Social](http://halo.social/ "Create a community with WordPress") for more information, documentations and support.

 == Installation ==